Aleksandr Brechalov: As Head of Udmurtia

 On 4 April 2017, by Decree of the President of Russia, Brechalov was appointed as the acting Head of the Udmurt Republic until the person elected Head of the Udmurt Republic takes office.

 On 10 September, following the results of early elections, Brechalov was elected the new Head of the Udmurt Republic, gaining more than 78% of the vote.
 On 18 September during the inauguration, Brechalov took the oath in two languages at once, Russian and Udmurt, and officially assumed this position.
+Brechalov won the 2022 Udmurt head election again in 2022, with 64% of the vote.

+Sanctions

+Due to his role in the Russian government and the 2022 Russian invasion of Ukraine, Brechalov was added to the Specially Designated Nationals and Blocked Persons List by the US Office of Foreign Assets Control.

 Family

 He met his girlfriend, Yelena Nikolayevna, in the 5th grade of school and carried this love through his whole life.
 As a boy, he even thought of becoming an investigator simply because little Lena's father worked for him.

 As they are married, she is the founder of several commercial companies and two centers for legal additional education.
 They have two children, twins Artyom and Anastasia.